CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Experiments

 \subsection{Datasets}

-Proposed by the Indiana University, IU-Xray~\footnote{https://openi.nlm.nih.gov/}~\citep{demner2016preparing} contains 7,470 X-ray images and 3,955 corresponding reports.
+We validate the effectiveness of CAMANet on two commonly used RRG datasets, i.e., IU-Xray and MIMIC-CXR.
+IU-Xray contains 7,470 X-ray images and 3,955 corresponding reports.
 The majority of patients provided both the frontal and lateral radiology images.
-MIMIC-CXR~\footnote{ https://physionet.org/content/MIMIC-cxr-jpg/2.0.0/}~\citep{johnson2019mimic} is a large chest X-ray dataset with 473,057 X-ray images and 206,563 reports provided by the Beth Israel Deaconess Medical Center.
-Both of these two datasets are publicly available.
-We follow the same data splits as~\citep{chen2020generating}, to divide the IU-Xray dataset into train (70\%), validation (10\%) and test (20\%) sets and remove samples without both view of images.
+MIMIC-CXR is a large chest X-ray dataset with 473,057 X-ray images and 206,563 reports Both of these two datasets are publicly available.
+We follow the same data splits as~\cite{chen2020generating,chen2021cross}, to divide the IU-Xray dataset into train (70\%), validation (10\%) and test (20\%) sets and remove samples without both view of images.
 The official data split is adopted for the MIMIC-CXR dataset.